-The key measure of performance used by the Board to assess the Company's performance and to allocate resources is the NAV which is prepared on a monthly basis by IQ-EQ.
-The NAV reported by the Administrator is prepared on a basis consistent with International Financial Reporting Standards.
+The key measure of performance used by the Board to assess the Company's performance and to allocate resources is the NAV which is prepared on a quarterly basis by IQ-EQ.
+The NAV reported by the Administrator is prepared on a basis consistent with IFRS Accounting Standards.